jmoody/tokaidoapp/README.md

 3. follow steps 3 and 4 in Setup
 4. build and run the Calabash scheme in Xcode

+**IMPORTANT** it is probably a great idea to repeat steps 2 - 3 above when you change branches

 ### changing the About view

 i punted on this.  you can edit the `Tokaido/en.lproj/Credits.rtf`  to change the content.